cs-open-project/projectsfound/apache/README.md

 介绍: Apache Annotator is a collaborative community for creating annotation related code which works to provide a future for Annotator.js-based projects and plugins while enabling W3C spec-compliant Web Annotation in Web browsers, Web Publication readers, and the servers that serve them.

+### Asyncband[Incubating]

+Description: Asyncband is a runtime-agnostic library providing essential synchronization primitives for asynchronous Rust programming.

+介绍: Asyncband is a runtime-agnostic library providing essential synchronization primitives for asynchronous Rust programming.

 ### Auron[Incubating]

 Description: Auron accelerates Apache Spark SQL by providing an alternative vectorized execution layer implemented in Rust, enabling native performance while maintaining full Spark compatibility.